Childhood & Generational Trauma Therapy

 • Long-standing family conflict or secrecy

-• Cultural or religious expectations that may be oppressive, sexist, and/or harmful
+• Cultural or religious expectations that don’t align with your values that you may feel are oppressive, sexist, and/or harmful

 • Unresolved grief or loss